TomThorpe/UIScrollSlidingPages/README.md

 -(TTSlidingPage *)pageForSlidingPagesViewController:(TTScrollSlidingPagesController*)source atIndex:(int)index{
     UIViewController *viewController = [[UIViewController alloc] init];
-    return [[TTSlidingPage alloc] initWithContentViewController:viewController]; //in reality, you would return a view controller for the page (given by index) that you want
+    return [[TTSlidingPage alloc] initWithContentViewController:viewController]; //in reality, you would return an actual view controller for the page (given by index) that you want, rather than just a blank UIViewController.
+In the demo app in the repository, I return instances of my own UIViewController subclass; TabOneViewController and TabTwoViewController.
+You can also just use a UIView but this wont preserve the full view hierarchy unless you handle it yourself.
 }

 -(TTSlidingPageTitle *)titleForSlidingPagesViewController:(TTScrollSlidingPagesController *)source atIndex:(int)index{